tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 Examples of low quality resources.

 * Textbooks made for foreigners.
   Examples include Genki, Minna no Nihongo, Japanese From Zero, etc.
   If your goal is proficiency, you won't be satisfied with the low level and slow pace of textbooks.
   In the beginning you can use a basic grammar guide, everything on top of that won't be necessary.
 * Wanikani, Duolingo, Busuu and most "apps", especially if they claim that you can learn to speak a language in 10 minutes a day.
   Language apps can't replace learning through massive exposure to the target language, and they can't tell you everything you should know.
   Language is not an app that you open and close.
   Reaching fluency is more like multi-booting, i.e., installing multiple operating systems on a single computer, and being able to choose which one to boot.
-Each OS has to be completely operational, you should be able to do anything you want with it.
+  Each OS has to be useful,
+  you should be able to do anything you want with it.

-The only real app you need is a flashcard application to review what you've learned.
+  The only real "app" you need is a flashcard application to review what you've learned.
 * YouTube channels where everybody speaks English all the time, like JapanesePod101.
 * Any method that doesn't put immersion first or forces premature speaking.

+## What's next

 The next article will provide you with an overview of the method, and the most important steps you need to take.